cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

 **March 21, 2019**.
 The <a href="./calls/papers/">call for papers</a> is out.
-Abstracts are due by May 15, paper submission by May 21.
+Abstracts are due by May 15, paper submissions by May 21.

 **December 16, 2018**.
 The list of accepted <a href="./program/workshops/">workshops</a> is out.